ryrob30/mobile-services.en/help/ios/configuration/json-config/json-config.md

   * "matches"

-    Type of matcher used when doing the comparison
+    Type of matcher used when doing the comparison:

     * eq = equals
     * ne = does not equal